butter-cookie-kitkat/ButterQuestTracker/README.md

 If you manually track / untrack a quest and which to reset it so that filtering will impact it again you need to do the following.

 Open the BQT Settings menu (`/bqt`) > Filters & Sorting (Tab) > Reset Tracking Overrides

-## Known Issues

-_There are currently no known issues, thanks for checking!_

 ## Bugs or Feature requests